 We have also been notified of Action Short of a Strike, which is intended to be continuous, and will start on Wednesday 23 November 2022, and may continue until 20 April 2023 (when the current ballot mandate expires).

 Our key objective is, as far as possible, to ensure our students are able to achieve their learning outcomes and maintain their access to learning.
-You can stay up to date at this dedicated webpage.

 If you have a question about industrial action at Durham, contact us using the email link below.
 We aim to respond to all enquiries within three working days of receipt.